-- RATIONALE: \$370,000 (operating income) \$290,000 (operating expenses) + \$10,000 (LTCG) \$10,000 (STCL) = \$80,000 taxable income.
-A corporation cannot deduct a net capital loss in the year incurred.
-The net capital loss (\$7,000) can be carried back three years and offset against capital gain in the carryback years.
-If the capital loss is not used in the carryback, it can be carried forward five years.
-Capital gains of corporations are included in taxable income and are not subject to the favorable rates applicable to individuals. - 52.
-Flycatcher Corporation, a C corporation, has two equal individual shareholders, Nancy and Pasqual.
+- 52. Flycatcher Corporation, a C corporation, has two equal individual shareholders, Nancy and Pasqual.
 In the current year, Flycatcher earned \$100,000 net profit and paid a dividend of \$10,000 to each shareholder.
 Regardless of any tax consequences resulting from their interests in Flycatcher, Nancy is in the 33% marginal tax bracket and Pasqual is in the 15% marginal tax bracket.
 With respect to the current year, which of the following statements is incorrect? - a.
 Flycatcher cannot avoid the corporate tax altogether by distributing all \$100,000 of net profit as dividends to the shareholders. - b.
 Nancy incurs income tax of \$1,500 on her dividend income. - c.
 Pasqual incurs income tax of \$1,500 on his dividend income. - d.
 Flycatcher pays corporate tax of \$22,250. - e.
-None of the above. - ANSWER: c - RATIONALE: A preferential tax rate of 0% applies to dividend income of individual taxpayers in the lowest two marginal tax brackets (10% or 15%); thus, Pasqual pays income tax of \$0 on his dividend income.
-A preferential tax rate of 15% or 20% applies to dividend income of individual taxpayers in higher tax rate brackets (i.e., greater than 15%); thus, Nancy pays income tax of \$1,500 on her dividend income (option b.).
+None of the above.

+RATIONALE: A preferential tax rate of 0% applies to dividend income of individual taxpayers in the lowest two marginal tax brackets (10% or 15%); thus, Pasqual pays income tax of \$0 on his dividend income.
+A preferential tax rate of 15% applies to dividend income of individual taxpayers in the 33% tax rate brackets; thus, Nancy pays income tax of \$1,500 on her dividend income (option b.).
 Dividend distributions are not deductible by a corporation, and Flycatcher still incurs corporate tax on \$100,000 even if all profits were distributed to shareholders (option a.).
 Corporate tax on \$100,000 of taxable income is \$22,250 (option d.).